Scource/TaskApp/README.md

 cd TaskApp
 ```

-#### Docker setup

 - From root application folder run `docker compose up`
-- Application should be up and running at `http://localhost:8000`

-#### PostgresDB setup

 - Migrate tables to new DB
-  `docker-compose exec backend python manage.py migrate`
+  `docker-compose exec api python manage.py migrate`

 - Create first user in new DB
-  `docker-compose exec backend python manage.py createsuperuser`
+  `docker-compose exec api python manage.py createsuperuser`

+- Application should be up and running at `http://localhost:8000`

 ## First Data Configuration
-At first database is empty and all data must be provided by User:
+At first database is empty and all data must be provided by admin:
 - Log in to django-admin `http://localhost:8000/admin`
 - In `Thumbnail sizes` table create object and set width and height
 - In `Plans` table create new object and connect Plan with Thumbnail size -  it's possible to add multiple sizes to the same plan